Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

  */
 uint256 private constant _maxTimeMultiplier = 30000;
 ```
 You can get up to 3x DAM lock-in time multiplier.
-This number is divided by `_percentMultiplier` consant.
+This number is divided by `_percentMultiplier` constant.

 ```Solidity
 /**